-These 1x2 Polarization-Maintaining (PM) Fiber Couplers are designed for operation at 1310 nm and are available with a 50:50, 75:25, 90:10, or 99:1 coupling ratio.
-1x2 couplers have only one input port for simplified use and cable management.
-These couplers are ideal for applications where light is split from the input port into two output ports at the specified coupling ratio; unlike WDMs, they are generally not recommended for beam combining applications.
+1x2 couplers are manufactured using the same process as our 2x2 fiber optic couplers, but have only one input port for simplified use and cable management.
+These couplers are ideal for applications where light is split from the input port into two output ports at the specified coupling ratio but are not recommended for combining applications due to losses in power.
 The unused port is internally terminated within the coupler housing in a manner that minimizes back reflections (please see the 1x2 Coupler Tutorial tab for details).